[accommodations] [atv tours] [canoeing] [community events] [fishing] [fishing report] [fly fishing]

 • total ban on gorge style hooks (to allow for live release of some fish)

-UPDATE: Further information will be posted here as I receive it.<.p>
+UPDATE: Further information will be posted here as I receive it.

 Fly fishing has become a new and very popular activity in Temagami at Northland Paradise Lodge.
 From the time the season opens in mid May (third Saturday), trout fisherman looking for monster lakers can be seen during the spring run-off at the mouths of various creeks and rivers in the area.
 This activity is know locally as "Ice Out Trout".
 Often, whitefish and northern pike will also be caught in these same locations at this time of year.
 Ice-out trout lasts for a couple of weeks and ends when the surface temperatures are warmed by the spring sun and the trout seek cooler and deeper depths, usually in late May or early June.

 After the lakes and streams warm up in June, speckle trout (brookies) can be found in countless small area lakes throughout the region.
+Rainbow trout can also be found in some area lakes and streams.
 Throughout the summer and early fall, smallmouth bass weighing up to six pounds that are found hiding under docks or fallen trees will eagerly take to either a wet or dry fly.
-Voracious northern pike, known for both their speed and endurance, explode out of the lily pads with their mouths wide open to swallow a properly presented hook dressed in its finest feathers and hair.
+Voracious northern pike, known for both their speed and endurance, explode out of the lily pads with their mouths wide open to swallow a properly presented hook dressed in its finest feathers and fur.

 We encourage catch and release of the larger fish of all species to retain limit catches for future generations.
 Don't forget the camera!